Cheesecake in a Jar

 Problem is, I am a big pan of picnic food.
-Hot dogs, potato salad and watermelon rank pretty high on my hierarchy of good eats, so I’ll usually suffer through it as long as I am armed with cold bottle of water and a fly swatter.
+Hot dogs, potato salad, watermelon, and No Bake Cookies rank pretty high on my hierarchy of good eats, so I’ll usually suffer through it as long as I am armed with cold bottle of water and a fly swatter.

 Then, a couple of friends came up with the idea of a virtual picnic.
 A Virtual Picnic for the Planet was totally doable because well, it doesn’t require me hanging outside!
 Plus, I think our planet is pretty rocking and I totally dig the idea of coming together to make a difference.

 The Nature Conservancy has a website that is devoted to Picnic for the Planet.
 They have a Meet Up page which allows you to connect with people in your area to plan your Picnic for the Planet.
 They also describe 5 Easy Actions that are good for the Earth and help you to reduce your impact on the Earth.

 Be proactive, know where your food comes from and who it impacts.

 Take advantage of your farmer’s market.
 Try to purchase food that is in season and locally grown.

 Eat sustainable seafood — one of the only things that we eat that we still get from the wild.

 Eat more fruits and vegetables — it’s good for your health and the planet’s